SUSF-Robotics-and-Software/Locomotion-Control/README.md

 __Use of Parameters:__

 Your function should not use "magic numbers" at any point.
-Instead you should define parameters in your specific parameter file, found at `params/mnvr_[MNVR NAME].hjson`.
-For example:
+Instead you should define parameters in the module's parameter file, stored at `params/loco_ctrl.hjson`.
+This file should contain a selection of predefined parameters.
+For now, define your own parameters in your specific manoeuvre object (this isn't normal but is how we will sort it while we have three separate teams working).

 ```python
 # Bad: where does this number come from?